lingeringwillx/Refpack-QFS-Resources/how-to-compress.md

 #### Control Characters

-Note: In most modder code the subtraction for the offset (offset - 1) is done before the bit operations.
+Subtract the offset by 1 before before encoding it: `offset = offset - 1`.
+This is a part of the transformations applied to the offset.

 Bit operation are usually done to mask off unrelated bits or shift the values to a specific position.
 Addition and subtraction are done because they allow the algorithm to encode a few more bytes compared to if it didn't.